 - HIVE FORK MANAGER is a PostgreSQL extension that implements HAF's API inside the "hive" schema.
 This extension must be included when creating a new HAF database.
 This extension defines the format of block data saved in the database.
 It also defines a set of SQL stored procedures that are used by HAF apps to get data about the blocks.
 The SQL_SERIALIZER dumps blocks to the tables defined by the hive_fork_manager.
 This extension defines the process by which HAF apps consume blocks, and ensures that apps cannot corrupt each other's data.
 The hive_fork_manager is also responsible for rewinding the state of the tables of all the HAF apps running on the server in the case of a micro-fork occurrence.
 Detailed documentation for hive_fork_manager is here: src/hive_fork_manager/Readme.md

-The best way to quickly start a HAF instance is to use a prebuilt docker image (see hiveio/haf images on dockerhub ) or build one locally by following the steps below:
+The best way to quickly setup a HAF server is to use a prebuilt docker image (see hiveio/haf images on dockerhub ) or build one locally by following the steps below:

 git clone --recurse --branch develop https://gitlab.syncad.com/hive/haf.git mkdir -p workdir/haf-datadir/blockchain cd workdir ../haf/scripts/ci-helpers/build_instance.sh local-develop ../haf/ registry.gitlab.syncad.com/hive/haf/

-Now you can either sync your hived node from scratch via the Hive P2P network or you can download a copy of the blockchain's block_log file from a location you trust (e.g. https://gtg.openhive.network/get/blockchain/compressed/block_log) and replay the block_log.
-The latter method is typically faster, because a replay doesn't re-validate the blocks, but the first method (sync from scratch) requires the least trust.
+Now you can either sync your hived node from scratch via the Hive P2P network, or you can download a copy of the blockchain's block_log file from a location you trust (e.g. https://gtg.openhive.network/get/blockchain/compressed/block_log) and replay the block_log.
+The latter method is typically faster, because a replay doesn't re-validate the blocks, but the first method (syncing from scratch) requires the least trust.

 ../haf/scripts/run_hived_img.sh registry.gitlab.syncad.com/hive/haf/instance:instance-local-develop --name=haf-instance --webserver-http-endpoint=8091 --webserver-ws-endpoint=8090 --data-dir=$(pwd)/haf-datadir --replay